learn-co-curriculum/dsc-lp-STATISTICS-naive-bayes-classifiers/README.md

 #### Learning goals for this lesson:

-* Students will be able to apply Bayes Theorem to a word problem.
+* Students will be able to explain how to implement a Naive Bayes Classifier for document classification.
-* Students will be able to compare and contrast Bayes Classifiers including Gaussian Naive Bayes and Bernoulli Naive Bayes.
+* Students will be able to explain the concept of Laplacian smoothing.
-* Students will be able to explain python code for implementing a Naive Bayes Classifier.
+* Students will be able to explain a bag of words representation.
+* Students will be able to create a bag of words representation from a text document.

 #### Relevant learning goals from Airtable: